Arstanley/arstanley.github.io/_pages/about.md

 Research
 ======
- I am interested in general machine learning and social computing.
-Specifically, on graphs learning and causal learning.
+ I am interested in general machine learning and social computing, especially on graphs learning and natural language processing.
 I have also worked on several computer vision project.

 What's New
 ======